Location Inuvik, Northwest Territories, Canada

 - Accommodation while in placement

-- Cost of required vaccinations, antimalarial medication and emergency medical insurance
+- Cost of required vaccinations and emergency medical insurance

 - Pre-departure training

 - Access to Employee Assistance Program while in placement and upon return

 - Travel and accommodation for the five-day pre-departure training course, if required